ritikalohia/Pig-game2/README.md

 # Pig-game 2

+IT IS THE MODIFIED VIERSION OF PIG GAME.
 GAME RULES:
 -The game has 2 players, playing in rounds -In each turn, a player rolls a dice as many times as he whishes.
 Each result get added to his ROUND score